patrickjames242/react-extend-components/README.md

    return <Button>{/* ... */}</Button>
 })
 ```

+Please note, however, that the types for all the props of the root element (`MainAppButton` in this case), are marked as optional by default.
+If you would like to require those props, add them to your [custom props](#customizing-props) generic parameter.

 You can also define custom components in an `additionalComponents` object when creating your component builder so that you can access them on the builder using the same dot syntax that you would use for html elements.